jackcooperdev/CauldronDocs/pages/authentication/authentication.md

  }
  ```

- In this response three jwts are returned the first contains the following values:
+ In this response, three jwts are returned the first contains the following values:

  ``` json
   {